 If you’re looking for a fun day out with the kids, Nashville Zoo is the place to be!
-With over 2,000 animals on display, there’s something for everyone.
+Boasting over 2,000 animals on display, it’s easy to see why it’s one of the best zoos in the state of Tennessee.

 With so many fun things to do downtown and in the outskirts of the city, Nashville provides visitors with lots of excitement and attractions.